vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/SkinSpire Database Management System - Building Blocks and Connections.md

-Let me review the entire project structure and documentation you've shared to map out the building blocks of the SkinSpire database management system and how they're interconnected.
+Let me review the entire project structure and documentation you've shared to map out the building blocks of the Skinspire database management system and how they're interconnected.

-# SkinSpire Database Management System: Building Blocks and Connections
+# Skinspire Database Management System: Building Blocks and Connections

 ## Core Building Blocks